 Presently, the Art Insitute of Chicago is filling the gap between reality and virtual exhibitions by hosting its online events.
 Those series are including Virtual Talk, Virtual Lecturer, Virtual Intersections, etc. You must register to join those programs.
 But don’t worry, it’s free to join.

 Museum of Modern Art – New York

 In the brick-and-mortar version, the Museum of Modern Art (MoMA) boasts excellent architecture and a rather majestic collection of modern art.
-Besides, there are also many restaurants, cafes, or shops for visitors to relax and do shopping.
+Besides, there are also many restaurants, cafes, and shops for visitors to relax and do shopping.

 In the online version, MoMA brings virtual views of its modern artworks to visitors by applying a 3D model.
-For example: when clicking into Van Gogh’s Starry Night, you are able to learn about the story, watch a conversation, and explore the painting under a virtual 3D model.
-So, you want to explore yet?
+For example: when clicking on Van Gogh’s Starry Night, you are able to learn about the story, watch a conversation, and explore the painting under a virtual 3D model.
+So, do you want to explore yet?

 National Palace Museum – Taipei City

 I will never forget my first trip traveling to Taipei, Taiwan as well as the National Palace Museum, which was also the first-ever tourist destination I visited in the country.
 At the moment, this museum is house to one of the world’s largest collections of Chinese art with about 700,000 artifacts spanning from the Qing, Ming, Yuan, and Song empires.